Anurag-zr/face-recognition-web-app/README.md

 1. clone this repo.
 2. Run npm install.
 3. Run npm start.
-   4 .setup server, find another repo for this (face-recognition-server) at my profile.
+4. setup server, find another repo for this (face-recognition-server) at my profile.